 Causes of climate change

-- burning of fossil fuels for energy
+- burning fossil fuels for energy

-Evidence from past climate change
+Past climate change

 Natural fluctuations in climate